rnietoe/Training/docs/AWS/09-Applications.md

 * messages can be up to 256kb
 * multiAZ

+!!!danger "backlog per instance and acceptable backlog per instance are metrics for auto scaling with SQS"

 ## SNS (Simple Notification Service)

 **push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer